I will be giving two seminar at the Maine Medical Center Research Institute in August.

 Best parking: South Lot at 107 Chadwick Street, Portland is free for Patients and Visitors and located on the corner of Vaughn and Chadwick Streets.
 Streets around the hospital are generally posted by the City of Portland as one-hour parking zones.
 Follow signs to the entrance of the Dana Center, where you will be greeted at the door.

-I will be speaking at the Sport Resolutions Annual Conference taking place in London on May 4th on hyperandrogenism, ethics and athletics.
+I spoke at the Sport Resolutions Annual Conference taking place in London on May 4th on hyperandrogenism, ethics and athletics.

-I will be speaking at the Oxford Mt Sinai Consortium on April 5th, 2017.
+I spoke at the Oxford Mt Sinai Consortium on April 5th, 2017.
 The title of my talk is “Investigating Public Trust in Expert Knowledge: Narrative, Ethics, and Engagement”.
 You can access the full programme of the conference here: Oxford Mt Sinai Consortium Programme 2017.